mixologee/tirvandor/tirvandor-project/shattered-oaths/markdown/SHATTERED-OATHS-COMPLETE.md

 **If Captured/Defeated:**
 - Reveals Third Component location: *"With the Goldshore family... at the bottom of the Sundering Sea"*
 - Warns: *"You've doomed us all.
-When the Primordials wake, you'll beg for the Sundering I offered."*
+When the Primordials wake, you'll beg for the Worldrend I offered."*
 - Can be imprisoned or killed (moral choice)

 **If Escapes:**